CIT95/riow-pub/how-to/day1.md

 Do make sure you comment to show your code for the challenge and then comment to show the solution code from Dr. Angela.

-In you readme.md write soemthing like "First Coding Exercise complete", you can also write anything you want me to know about getting this work done.
+In you readme.md write something like "First Coding Exercise complete", you can also write anything you want me to know about getting this work done.

 Commit your changes with the message "First coding challenge"